apigee/ui-framework/README.md

 **Note: Do not modify UI Framework itself with application/site specific styles!**

-Instead, we recommend using [LESS](http://lesscss.org/) and `@import`ing the Apigee UI Framework core or a context.
+Instead, we recommend using [LESS](http://lesscss.org/) and `@import`ing the Apigee UI Framework core and any context styles.
 This way, you can selectively import core components, override variables/mixins, and use mixins provided by Apigee UI Framework in your own styles.

+**You will need to define the `@bootstrap-path` variable in your root LESS stylesheet** to be the path to the Bootstrap Bower module.
+Defining it elsewhere won't work because LESS scopes variables in `@import` statements differently.
+See the `ui-framework-*.less` files for an example.

 Alternatively, you can include a distribution CSS (from the `dist/` directory) in your page and add any modifications in a separate stylesheet.